Things to Consider with Law Firm SEO

 Every one searches Google.
 If you’re a person in need of legal help, the chances are that you will give the job to Google to find the best response to your legal query.

-People of course no longer just type what they’re looking for into Google, but with an array of voice search devices both in our home and car, people increasingly will voice their query to Google or another search engine.
+People of course no longer just type what they’re looking for into Google, but with an array of voice search devices both in our homes and car, people increasingly will voice their query to Google or another search engine.

-Invariably, one of the first 3 organic results in the search engine will the one that receives the phone call or website enquiry.
+Invariably, one of the first 3 organic results in the search engine will the one that receives the phone call or website inquiry.
 Unless of course, they choose a Google Ad result, which people increasingly do.
 Hence why it’s smart to be doing both SEO and Google Ads.